calaldees/teachingWorkshops/teacherEducation/assessment.md

         * Can you give examples of feedback (phrases/sentences) that would prompt a student to improve? (we will look as group to see if we can wordsmith these)
         * How would you set regular homework + give meaningly feedback (timely) + observe that the feedback was actioned/had-impact

+### Sync (30min)
+TASK 1: (5min) In the GoogleDoc create headings for the questions you answerd above - copy and paste ideas from your notes above - put your initials next to your contributions
+TASK 2: (25min) Discuss each question - (This will set the stage for some exploration this session)

+* [Developing the theory of formative assessment](https://kclpure.kcl.ac.uk/portal/files/9119063/Black2009_Developing_the_theory_of_formative_assessment.pdf) 2009 Dylan Wiliam, Paul Black
+    * (Reasonably heavy reading)
+    * Aims
+        1. provide a unifying basis for the diverse practices which are said to be formative.
+        2. to locate formative interactions within more comprehensive theories of pedagogy.
+        3. linking our analysis to other theoretical writing about learning interactions
+        4.  suggests ways to extend and/or improve those practices.
+        5.  offer suggestion about such (future) enquiries.
+    * How these were connected not previously articulated
+        * Sharing success criteria with learners
+        * Classroom questioning
+        * Comment-only marking
+        * Peer- and self-assessment
+        * Formative use of summative tests
+    * requirements
+        * Establishing where the learners are in their learning
+        * Establishing where they are going
+        * Establishing what needs to be done to get them there
+    * "Almost" and "Nearly" are the norm in most classrooms, as teacher trys to move to "The Correct Response"
+        * What the learner actually hears and interprets is necessarily what the student intended to convey.
+    * Student distracted, board, other conflicting goal other than growth goals;
+    * > A search for well-being implies that students are more concerned with maintaining or restoring positive feelings than with the pursuit of growth goals.
+    * Pulled off the growth track and onto the well-being track
+    * the teacher’s problem: on receipt of a response, she has to decide how the student came to make it
+        * inadequate growth strategy
+            * such as working with a mis-conception,
+        * or using a well-being strategy
+        * Misunderderstood question or language, mislead by aspect of question
+        * Not understood quality criteria of required answer
+        * all questions only have one answer?
+        * Using an answer that was correct but outside the teachers identification
+    * Point out perceived flaw or open exploratory discussion to find reasoning behind answer
+    * Vygotskys work centers around
+        * development == requires changes in the psychological functions available to the learner,
+        * learning == the acquisition of new mental capabilities, without changes in the available psychological functions
+    * creating cognitive conflict rather than giving answers
+        * the importance of dialogue to serve the social construction of knowledge, and to meta-cognition involving learners’ reflection on their own learning, makes it clear that formative assessment practices are an essential feature
+    * "Big Question" Unversal pedagogy - present proposlas - teaching brings it all together
+    * > teachers often behave as if they believed that they could do the learning for the learner, with disastrous consequences
+    * Categories of feedback
+        * (high effective) information about task and how to perform it more effectively (low) target settings, (lower) praise/punishment
+        * (effective) when learners confidence in feedbacks production is high
+        * task level feedback
+        * process level feedback (advice-organiser)
+        * self regulation feedback

+### Deference of Formative Assessment - AfL

 * [Formative assessment, assessment for learning, and all that jazz](https://www.schooleducationgateway.eu/en/pub/viewpoints/experts/formative-assessment-learning.htm) SchoolEducationGateway.eu 2020
     * Assessment for learning (the purpose of the assessment is to promote learning)